 Description

-A former vicarage, now a flat and house, dating to around 1800 and built on the site of an older structure.
+No 128 High Street is a former vicarage, now divided into a flat and a house, dating from around 1800 and built on the site of an older structure.
+The building is constructed of coursed rubble and features a slate roof.

-INTERIOR: the hall dates to the early C19 with a panelled dado and a wide arch (on segmental pilasters) with a decorated panelled soffit.
-There are cast iron balusters to the staircase.
+Inside, the hall features early 19th-century details, including a panelled dado and a wide arch supported by segmental pilasters, with a decorated panelled soffit.
+The staircase is adorned with cast iron balusters.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.